ubihacks/fourlead-ssr/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.

-# SSR issues on which i need help

-When i run app as SRR or build prerender all the statics pages() produce rendred contnet

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.